yanglinz/personal-site/src/posts/using-honeycomb/index.md

 - So what's actually causing the `504`s?
 Am I on the right track or is this a red herring?

-While I think NewRelic is fantastic for seeing if there's an anomaly, I always felt that it was unreasonably difficult to extract the underlying cause of the anomaly or an actionable fix for it.
+While I think NewRelic is fantastic for seeing if there's something obviously wrong, I always felt that it was unreasonably difficult to extract the underlying cause of the anomaly or an actionable fix for it.
 In most cases, I had to rely on my domain knowledge of the application and intuitions, but I had neither for `scruffy` given that I've only recently adopted the project.

 ### Honeycomb